VisiumCH/dvc-workshop/README.md

 ```
 <packge_name> = <version>
 ```

-by puting "*" inplace as version, you let *Pipenv* manage the versions of all librabries to avoid confilct dependencies.
+by puting "*" inplace of <version>, you let `pipenv` manage the versions of all librabries to avoid confilct dependencies.

 ### Exercise